process-analytics/bpmn-visualization-examples/examples/custom-colors/README.md

     }
 }

-const bpmnVisualizationCustomColors = new BpmnVisualizationCustomColors('graphCustomColors');
+const bpmnVisualizationCustomColors = new BpmnVisualizationCustomColors('bpmn-container-custom-colors');
 ```

 - different fill and stroke colors for `events`: extend the lib class entry point